How to Spring Clean

 - Wipe down all baseboards and tough-to-reach corners of the house.
 Vacuum then wash any rugs or mats, then vacuum all carpeted areas, and use a carpet cleaner to make your floor look brand new.

 - For hardwood or tiled floors, sweep thoroughly then vacuum on your cleaner's bare floor setting.

 - Use a cleaner designed specifically for your floor type to remove stubborn grime, then polish.

 - Follow manufacturer’s instructions to clean your oven.
 Remove all stove top burner pans and clean using a cleaner and brush, or replace with new ones.

-- Dispose any expired food from the fridge, freezer and pantry, and wipee down the area.
+- Dispose of any expired food from the fridge, freezer and pantry, then wipe down these areas.

-- Empty the pans for your toaster and wipe down your coffee maker, mixer, and any other frequently used kitchen appliances.
-Clean out your drawers and wipe down everything with a germ-killing cleaner.
+- Empty the pans for your toaster and wipe down your coffee maker, mixer and any other frequently-used kitchen appliances.
+Clean out kitchen drawers and wipe counters and other surfaces with a germ-killing cleaner.

-- Remove patio furniture, sweep off debris, then clean the patio using a pressure washer.
-Clean furniture frames using a damp cloth and cleaner, and wash patio cushions according to manufacturer's instructions.
+- Clean furniture frames using a damp cloth and cleaner.
+Wash or clean patio and deck cushions according to manufacturer's instructions.